ARK-Builders/website/content/apps/rate.md

 title = "Rate"
 template = "apps/page.html"

-description = "is must-have if you travel a lot.
-Convert several currencies into set of others in one go."
+description = ", the indispensable companion for travelers, enables swift conversions among multiple currencies and allows you to set exchange rate alerts for both fiat and crypto, ensuring no lucrative deal slips past you."

 [extra]
 image = "apps/rate"